 Lead Organization: Product Development & Analysis (PDA) LLC

-Other Organizations on this Team: Arizona State University’s Design Automation Lab, American Foundry Society, Steel Founders’ Society of America
+Other Organizations: Arizona State University’s Design Automation Lab, American Foundry Society, Steel Founders’ Society of America

 Description: Developing a set of methods and a software enabler, called “IAMFixR” to reduce the setup time for machining of large castings and fabrications and to virtually eliminate scrapping any of these high value parts.
 The team aims to incorporate the casting industry standard into a 3D model and use digital technology to capture the changing dimensions of features critical to machining operation for every part produced in a production environment.

 FactBoard: Real-Time Data-Driven Visual Decision Support System for the Factory Floor – 15-02-08

 Other Organizations on the Team: Boeing, Factory Right, John Deere, ProPlanner